 Do one of the following:

-On the Select a power plan page, click Additional plans, and then select a plan.
-Any plans that you create, including plans provided by your mobile PC manufacturer, appear under Additional plans.
+On the Choose or customize a power plan page, tap or click Show additional plans, and then select a plan.